Jerusalem In That Day: Interpreting Zechariah 12-14

 This is the third prophetic snapshot in Zechariah’s oracle.
 Aided by the NCH, we can readily discern its essential meaning: In the New Covenant Era, and as a result of Christ’s atoning sacrifice for sin, God will sanctify his Church, purging it—and ultimately the whole world—of idolatry, false religion, and the deceiving spirits that are behind them.
 God’s people themselves will have a role in this, using Church discipline, wherever and whenever necessary, to maintain the spiritual purity of their assemblies.
 Let us look briefly at the text itself to see exactly how the Spirit conveys this encouraging message.

 Verse 3 intimates one way in which the cleansing will come about.
-Under the Law, false prophets who enticed Israel to serve other gods were punishable by death; and indeed, relatives of such prophets—including their parents—were specifically warned not to hesitate in delivering them up to that punishment (Deut.
-13:6-11).
+Under the Law, false prophets who enticed Israel to serve other gods were punishable by death; and indeed, relatives of such prophets—including their parents—were specifically warned not to hesitate in delivering them up to that punishment (Deuteronomy 13:6-11).
 In our text, God is therefore saying that “in that Day” eschatological Israel will, at long last, rise eagerly to the fulfillment of their duty under the Law: Zealous for the presence of the Holy One of Israel in their midst, they will even hand their own (spiritual) children over to death.

 The Stricken Shepherd, the Gathered Flock (13:7-9)